hyperledger-cacti/cacti/docs/docs/external/getting-started/interop/asset-transfer.md

   NETWORK_NAME='Corda_Network' CORDA_PORT=10006 ./clients/build/install/clients/bin/clients transfer pledge-asset --fungible --timeout="3600" --import-network-id='Corda_Network2' --recipient='O=PartyA, L=London, C=GB' --param='t1:5'
   ```
   Note the `pledge-id` displayed after successful execution of the command, which will be used in next steps.
 Let's denote it `<pledge-id>` which is a hexadecimal string (pledge details can be cross checked using the commands `CORDA_PORT=10006 ./clients/build/install/clients/bin/clients transfer is-asset-pledged -pid <pledge-id>` and `CORDA_PORT=10006  ./clients/build/install/clients/bin/clients transfer get-pledge-state -pid <pledge-id>`).
-- Check the token asset balance for `PartyA` in `Corda_Network` by running the command, and the output should not include the asset `t1:5` issued earlier.
+- Check the token asset balance for `PartyA` in `Corda_Network` by running the below command, and the output should not include the asset `t1:5` issued earlier.
   ```bash
   CORDA_PORT=10006 ./clients/build/install/clients/bin/clients get-asset-states-by-type t1
   ```